• Skip to main content

 Suppose you know you’re borderline diabetic, for example.
 In that case, your meals should include more complex carbohydrates to give your body sustained energy.
 Unfortunately, sugar is hidden in so many products, and you might unwittingly be worsening your health by consuming hidden sugars.

 I know people who struggle with their weight because they have an autoimmune disease that requires a lot of heavy medication, including weekly chemotherapy treatment.
 In these cases, it’s best to see a dietician determine the best diet for your needs.
-Initially, we started on a vegan, anti-inflammatory diet, and then they started losing muscle mass.
-So, we’ve chopped and changed a bit, and they have to eat more protein.
+Initially, I started on a vegan, anti-inflammatory diet, and then they started losing muscle mass.
+So, I’ve chopped and changed a bit, and they have to eat more protein.

 Only some people have the luxury of seeing a dietician, I know.
 However, you’re on your way to healthy meal prep by researching and planning balanced meals.